Camping World helps cash-strapped teams make it to Las Vegas

 And then the floodgates opened.

-Lemonis earlier this week posted an offer on Twitter: He would pay $15,000 to any team that wrapped its truck in Camping World’s paint scheme.
+Lemonis earlier this week posted an offer on Twitte r: He would pay $15,000 to any team that wrapped its truck in Camping World’s paint scheme.
 A top-10 finish upped the payout to $25,000, a top-five is worth $35,000 and a victory would pay $50,000.

 There has been a flurry of transactions since — seemingly all brokered on Twitter — and not even Lemonis is sure how many trucks will be wrapped in Camping World schemes Friday night.
 The entry list released earlier this week showed at least seven of 40 trucks did not have sponsorship for Las Vegas.